 In a world where communication, commerce, manufacturing, education, government, and entertainment depend on software systems it's easy to understand how computer scientists and software engineers make a difference.

-While both the Bachelors of Science in Computer Science (BSCS) and the Bachelors of Science in Applied Computer Science (BSACS) share some of the same core curriculum and many final career outcomes they are differentiated by their focus.
+While both the Bachelor of Science in Computer Science (BSCS) and the Bachelor of Science in Applied Computer Science (BSACS) share some of the same core curriculum and many final career outcomes they are differentiated by their focus.